Skip to main content

 Pros: Four polar patterns, robust build, on-mic gain and headphone monitoring, has been a default since 2010 for a reason, frequent sub-$100 sales.

-Cons: Picks up keyboard noise on a hard desk, 16-bit/48kHz only, USB-A connector feels dated, heavy at 1.2kg (you need a real boom arm).
+Cons: Picks up keyboard noise on a hard desk, 16-bit/48kHz only, USB-A connector feels dated, heavy (~1 kg with the included stand; you'll want a real boom arm).

 The Yeti is the best streaming microphone under $130, and it's still the right call when budget matters more than features.
 The audio quality at cardioid pickup is identical to mics that cost twice as much; the only thing the QuadCast 2 does better is the higher sample rate and the tap-to-mute.
 For a beginner who's never used a USB mic before, the Yeti is foolproof and the on-mic gain knob teaches you what gain staging actually means.
 Check price on Amazon.